Skip navigation.

 community service

-Committed to community service, Wong serves on the board of Seattle-based Kang Wen Clinic, a non-profit community facility that provides complementary and alternative medical care to individuals with limited incomes who are living with lifelong challenging illnesses.
-He also contributes his time and expertise as IT manager, webmaster and designer at the clinic.
-Between October 2004 and March 2005, he volunteered additional hours to stand in as the provisional office manager of the clinic, while the board worked on finding a permanent officer to fill the vacancy.
+Committed to community service, Wong served on the board of Seattle-based Kang Wen Clinic, a non-profit community facility that provides complementary and alternative medical care to individuals with limited incomes who are living with lifelong challenging illnesses.
+He contributed his time and expertise as IT manager, webmaster, and designer.
+Between October 2004 and March 2005, he also volunteered additional hours to stand in as the provisional office manager of the clinic, while the board worked on finding a permanent officer to fill the vacancy.

-May 2003 marked the beginning of Wong’s volunteer service as the designer, developer and webmaster for the Universal Fellowship of Metropolitan Community Churches’ (UFMCC) Region One web site.
+Wong’s volunteer service began in 2003 as the designer, developer, and webmaster for the Universal Fellowship of Metropolitan Community Churches’ (UFMCC) Region One web site.
 In January 2004, he was appointed as the chair of an international virtual team of volunteers from three countries spanning three time-zones that functioned as the technical team for UFMCC’s Region One community where he served until June 2005.

 Andrew.